 The EWM design was undoubtedly heavily influenced by Caterpillar and Ford.
 They needed a warehouse solution that could manage more than 500,000 Stock Keeping Units (SKUs) and functionality to manage value-added packaging and routing around the warehouse.

-EWM has come a long way since those early days and its now positioned as a holistic warehouse solution suitable for a wide variety of industries.
-The current trend seems to be for 3PLs to standardize on “best of breed” warehouse solutions from non-ERP vendors; for example, Wincanton is standardizing on Manhattan Associates, and DHL on JDA (recently re-branded as Blue Yonder).
+EWM has come a long way since then and it is now positioned as a holistic warehouse solution suitable for a wide variety of industries.
+The current trend seems to be for 3PLs to standardize on “best of breed” warehouse solutions from non-ERP vendors; for example, Wincanton is standardizing on Manhattan Associates, and DHL on JDA (recently rebranded as Blue Yonder).

 Neither of the two “best of breed” vendors could be described as technology upstarts; Manhattan started in 1990 and JDA’s predecessor, Red Prairie, in 1975.
-That’s given them plenty of time to develop very broad and deep warehouse solutions, including specific solutions for retail, manufacturing, pharmaceuticals, 3PLs, etc., to meet those industry requirements.
+That gave them plenty of time to develop very broad and deep warehouse solutions, including specific solutions for retail, manufacturing, pharmaceuticals, 3PLs, etc., to meet those industry requirements.